 Ellen F. Davis, Getting Involved with God: Rediscovering the Old Testament, Cowley Publications, 2001

 Bruce C. Birch, Walter Brueggeman, Terence E. Fretheim, and David L. Petersen, eds., A Theological Introduction to the Old Testament, 2nd ed., Abingdon Press, 2005

 Walter Brueggeman and Walter C. Kaiser, eds., The New Interpreter’s Bible Old Testament Survey, Abingdon Press, 2006

 - Attendance at both class sessions.

-- Completion of all required readings and assignments.
+- Completion of all required readings.